Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Related Work

 \section{Related Work}

-We identify two related research themes in the existing literature: one focuses on the programming capabilities of generative models, and the other focuses on their general reasoning capabilities.
+We identify two key research themes in the literature: one focuses on the programming capabilities of generative models, and the other focuses on their general reasoning capabilities.
 To our knowledge, this paper is the first to evaluate numerous generative models on a comprehensive set of computational thinking tests grounded in elementary visual programming.
+Figure~\ref{fig.relatedwork} presents a comparison between our work and the most relevant benchmarks in the literature.

-\textbf{Benchmarks assessing programming capabilities.} Several works benchmark the programming capabilities of models, with popular examples of benchmarks including HumanEval~\cite{DBLP:journals/corr/abs-2107-03374}, MBPP~\cite{DBLP:journals/corr/abs-2108-07732}, and APPS~\cite{DBLP:conf/nips/HendrycksBKMAGB21}.
-Recent works have also conducted studies that include visual information in traditional coding tasks for probing the capabilities of multimodal models \cite{li2024mmcode}.
+\looseness-1\textbf{Benchmarks assessing programming capabilities.} Several works benchmark the programming capabilities of models, with popular examples of benchmarks including HumanEval~\cite{DBLP:journals/corr/abs-2107-03374}, MBPP~\cite{DBLP:journals/corr/abs-2108-07732}, and APPS~\cite{DBLP:conf/nips/HendrycksBKMAGB21}.
+For example, HumanEval~\cite{DBLP:journals/corr/abs-2107-03374} focuses on Python code generation but lacks multimodal elements and human comparisons, as shown in Figure~\ref{fig.relatedwork}.
+A more recent benchmark, MMCode~\cite{li2024mmcode}, includes visual information in traditional coding tasks to assess multimodal model capabilities.
+However, this benchmark does not include comparisons between model and human performance, nor does it explore potential improvements in model performance through fine-tuning or other methods.
 Besides program generation, other benchmarks handle code completion, translation, summarization, debugging or explanation generation \cite{DBLP:journals/corr/abs-2308-07124,DBLP:journals/corr/abs-2306-17156,DBLP:journals/corr/abs-2401-04621,DBLP:journals/corr/abs-2306-03091}, thus analyzing numerous programming-related tasks.
-These studies typically prioritize the end goal of generating code and explanations, and do not analyze the core computational thinking and problem-solving capabilities of models.
-Our paper aims to provide a deeper understanding of these capabilities in current models.
+However, these works typically focus on generating code or explanations and do not evaluate the core computational thinking and problem-solving skills of models.
+In contrast, our paper seeks to provide a deeper understanding of these capabilities.
+Additionally, we train models on our dataset and compare their performance to human counterparts, addressing gaps in previous studies.